FBI agents search luxury US homes of Russian oligarch and Putin ally

 That seizure took place after western allies put in place sanctions in reaction to Moscow’s unprovoked February invasion of Ukraine.

-Agents from Homeland Security Investigations, the FBI, as well as NYPD detectives were seen carrying out searches at the Park Avenue building, and a home at Duck Pond Lane in Southampton, New York.
+Agents from Homeland Security Investigations, the FBI, as well as NYPD detectives were seen carrying out searches at the Park Avenue building, and a residence at Duck Pond Lane in Southampton, New York.

 Under the sanctions, Mr Vekselberg’s assets in the US are frozen and American companies cannot do business with him.